The Call for More Realistic Law Practice Training

 Intensive Training Week

-Attorney instructors provide highly individualized oral and written critique to each student performance based on predetermined criteria for each activity.
+Attorney instructors provide highly individualized oral critique for each student performance based on predetermined criteria for the activity.
 In this unit of the course, each student receives individualized feedback from six different practitioners on his or her own performance of the various activities, as well as detailed written feedback on their written work.
 A half-day training seminar for the faculty on the critique method of skills training precedes the instructional program.

 The cornerstones of the Lawyering Skills Course are the preparation, experience, and commitment of its practitioner faculty and staff, the coordination of resources by the staff, and the dedication and enthusiasm of its students.